-This just shifts the access of the stressful areas get more and more attention, at the expense of the rest of one's life.
+This just shifts the balance so the stressful areas get more and more attention, at the expense of the rest of one's life.

-'Sory, I an't come to the cinema with the kids - I've got a work on this report.'
+'Sorry, I can't come to the cinema with the kids - I've got to work on this report.'

-'I had to miss the meeting - I need to get in early and do so be planning.'
+'I had to miss the meeting - I need to get in early and do some planning.'